top of page

 What Makes Speech Therapy Successful

-Research shows that the most effective therapy happens when:
+Research shows that therapy is often most effective when:

-• The clinician has specific training and experience working with people who stutter.
+• The clinician has specialized training and experience working with people who stutter.

-• The clinician and client build a strong “therapeutic alliance,” where mutual trust and communication support progress.
+• The clinician and client develop a strong therapeutic alliance, built on mutual trust and open communication.

 Questions to Ask a Potential SLP